Unleash/unleash-proxy-client-swift/README.md

 In the example above we import the UnleashProxyClientSwift and instantiate the client.
 You need to provide the following parameters:

-- `unleashUrl`: the full url to either the [Unleash front-end API](https://docs.getunleash.io/reference/front-end-api) OR an [Unleash proxy](https://docs.getunleash.io/reference/unleash-proxy) [String]
+- `unleashUrl`: The full URL to either the [Unleash Frontend API](https://docs.getunleash.io/reference/front-end-api) or an [Unleash Edge instance](https://docs.getunleash.io/reference/unleash-edge) [String]
-- `clientKey`: either an [client-side API token](https://docs.getunleash.io/reference/api-tokens-and-client-keys#front-end-tokens) if you use the front-end API ([how](https://docs.getunleash.io/how-to/how-to-create-api-tokens 'how do I create API tokens?')) or a [proxy client key](https://docs.getunleash.io/reference/api-tokens-and-client-keys#proxy-client-keys) if you use the proxy [String]
+- `clientKey`: A [frontend API tokens](https://docs.getunleash.io/reference/api-tokens-and-client-keys#front-end-tokens) for authenticating with the Frontend API or Unleash Edge [String]
-- `refreshInterval`: the polling interval in seconds [Int].
-Set to `0`to only poll once and disable a periodic polling
+- `refreshInterval`: The polling interval in seconds, set to `0` to only poll once and disable a periodic polling [Int]
-- `appName`: the application name identifier [String]
+- `appName`: The application name identifier [String]
-- `context`: the context parameters except from `appName` and `environment` which should be specified explicitly in the init [[String: String]]
+- `context`: Initial Unleash Context fields (like `userId`, `sessionId`, etc.), excluding `appName` and `environment` which are configured separately. [[String: String]]

-Running `unleash.start()` will make the first request against the proxy and retrieve the feature toggle configuration, and set up the polling interval in the background.
+Calling `unleash.start()` makes the initial request to retrieve the feature flag configuration and starts the background polling interval (if `refreshInterval > 0`).

-NOTE: While waiting to boot up the configuration may not be available, which means that asking for a feature toggle may result in a false if the configuration has not loaded.
-In the event that you need to be certain that the configuration is loaded we emit an event you can subscribe to, once the configuration is loaded.
-See more in the Events section.
+> NOTE: Until the client fetches the initial configuration (signaled by the `ready` event), checking a feature flag might return the default value (often `false`).
+To ensure the configuration is loaded before checking flags, subscribe to the ready event.
+See the [Events](#events) section for details.

-Once the configuration is loaded you can ask against the cache for a given feature toggle:
+Once the configuration is loaded, you can check if a feature flag is enabled:

 ```swift
 if unleash.isEnabled(name: "ios") {